NUMEV Seminar: "Atomization and aerosolization: a fluid mechanics perspective."

 Abstract

-Atomisation, or aerosolisation as it is known in Covid studies, is a striking example of the huge complexity of multiphase flow turbulence.
-The theory of atomisation starts with the consideration of Kelvin-Helmholtz instabilities.
-To make these theories predictive of the length scales and frequencies observed in experiment is surprisingly difficult task and is still being investigated in some aspects in full three-dimensional simulations.
+Atomization, or aerosolization as it is known in Covid studies, is a striking example of the huge complexity of multiphase flow turbulence.
+The theory of atomization starts with the consideration of Kelvin-Helmholtz instabilities.
+To make these theories predictive of the length scales and frequencies observed in experiment is a surprisingly difficult task and is still being investigated in some aspects in full three-dimensional simulations.

-In recent years numerical simulations and experiments have illustrated the important role played by thin liquid sheets and ligaments.
-Moreover the importance of aerosolisation phenomena in respiratory disease transmission has motivated specific experiments such as those of the "cough machine".
-In that setup the impulsive air flow over a thin liquid layer can be investigated.
-This allows to study the influence of the liquid viscosity on sheet thickness and droplet sizes.
+In recent years, numerical simulations and experiments have illustrated the important role played by thin liquid sheets and ligaments.
+Moreover, the importance of aerosolization phenomena in respiratory disease transmission has motivated specific experiments such as those of the "cough machine."
+In that setup, the impulsive air flow over a thin liquid layer can be investigated.
+This allows the influence of liquid viscosity on sheet thickness and droplet sizes to be studied.